vortexmakes/rkh-examples/orthogonal.eclipse-cdt/README.md

 ![orthogonal-state-machine](images/orthogonal.png)

-The diagram below consists of three regions Light, Mode and Rate, which are independent aspects of the system; Light (Red, Yellow, Green, and WaitStart), Mode (OneCycle, and Cycled) and Rate (Steady, FlashSlowly, and FlashQuickly).
+The diagram below consists of three regions Light, Mode and Rate, which are independent aspects of a system; Light (Red, Yellow, Green, and WaitStart), Mode (OneCycle, and Cycled) and Rate (Steady, FlashSlowly, and FlashQuickly).

-Note that the isInOneCycle() guard causes Light to depend somewhat on Mode, and indeed to know something about the inner states of Mode.
+Note that isInOneCycle() guard causes Light to depend somewhat on Mode, and indeed to know something about the inner states of Mode.

 On the other hand, there is another kind of dependency between Light and Mode.
-When Cycled state is entered a evStart event is sent to itself, so it will be received by all regions.
-This pattern is useful to propagated events between regions.
+When Cycled state is entered an evStart event is sent to itself, so it will be received by all regions.
+This pattern is useful to propagate events between regions.

 ### 1.2 PulseCounterMgr and PulseCounter types